 He also holds a Master of Business Administration degree from University of Rochester Simon Graduate School of Business.
 Dr. Gallati has co-authored articles on neurotrauma and vascular neurosurgery.
 He has also made several presentations on topics related to vascular neurosurgery and spinal surgery.

 Dr. Gallati enjoys practicing the full spectrum of neurosurgery with special interests in spine surgery and brain tumors.

 Jennifer G. Savage, MD

-Dr. Jennifer Gentry Savage is a board eligible neurological surgeon and is fellowship trained in pediatric neurosurgery.
+Dr. Jennifer Gentry Savage is a board certified neurological surgeon and is fellowship trained in pediatric neurosurgery.
 She has joined Neurosurgical Associates in September 2014.
 Currently, Dr. Savage is associated with East Tennessee Children’s Hospital, University of Tennessee Medical Center.

 Dr. Savage earned her medical degree from the University of Texas Health Science Center.
 She completed her residency at University of Texas Health Science Center and her fellowship at University of Indiana School of Medicine.
 Dr. Savage’s writing has been published in books, journals, and abstract pieces.
 She is also a member of the American Association of Neurological Surgeons and Congress of Neurological Surgery.
 Neurosurgical Associates is proud to have her as a member of our staff.